LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ### 4.10.3 Integration Testing
 To integration test, there are tests in `ExportOperationTest.java` in `fhir-server-test` module with server integration test cases for system, patient and group export.
 Further, there are tests in `ImportOperationTest.java` in `fhir-server-test` module.
 These tests rely on the `fhir-server-config-db2.json` which specifies two storageProviders.

-### 4.10.4 Export to Parquet
-Version 4.4 of the IBM FHIR Server introduced experimental support for exporting to Parquet format (as an alternative to the default NDJSON export).
-However, due to the size of the dependencies needed to make this work, this feature is disabled by default.

-To enable export to parquet, an administrator must:
-1. make Apache Spark (version 3.0) and the IBM Stocator adapter (version 1.1) available to the fhir-bulkdata-webapp by dropping the necessary jar files under `fhir-server/userlib` directory; and
-2. set the `/fhirServer/bulkdata/storageProviders/(source)/enableParquet` config property to `true`

-An alternative way to accomplish the first part of this is to change the scope of these dependencies from the fhir-bulkdata-webapp pom.xml and rebuild the webapp to include them.

 ### 4.10.5 Job Logs
 Because the bulk import and export operations are built on Liberty's java batch implementation, users may need to check the [Liberty batch job logs](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_batch_view_joblog.html) for detailed step information / troubleshooting.